rdmarsh/elm/README.md

 ## Features

 * Retrieve information from LogicMonitor via the LM API
-* Format output in csv, html, json, latex, or plain text
+* Format data in csv, html, json, latex, or plain text

 ## Installing